Spying on the prior of the number of data clusters and the partition distribution in Bayesian cluster analysis: Induced prior on the partitions

 \subsection{The induced EPPF}

-The prior on the partitions is available for all three modelling approaches: DPM, static MFM and dynamic MFM.
-All these priors are symmetric functions of the data cluster sizes $N_1,\ldots, N_k$ and hence, $ p(\mathcal{C} |N, \bm{\gamma})$ is an exchangeable partition probability function (EPPF) in the sense of \citet{Pitman:1995} and defines an exchangeable random partition of the $N$ data points for all three classes of mixture models.
+The induced prior on the partitions is available for all three modelling approaches: the DPM, the static MFM and the dynamic MFM.
+All these priors are symmetric functions of the data cluster sizes $\{\lvert \cC_1\rvert,\ldots, \lvert \cC_k\rvert\}$ for $K_+ =k$ and hence, $p(\cC |N, \bm{\gamma})$ with $\bm{\gamma} = \{\gamma_K\}$ is an exchangeable partition probability function (EPPF) in the sense of \citet{Pitman:1995} and defines an exchangeable random partition of the $N$ data points for all three classes of mixture models.